massimocaprinali/cloud-foundry-public/autoscaling.md

 4. (Optional) Define **Schedules** to scale your app during a set time period.

-   You can define specific time periods when you know your app will require different numbers of instances to handle peak loads.
+   You can define specific time periods when you know that your app requires different numbers of instances to handle peak loads.
 The schedule policy overwrites the default instance limits and sets the number of instances to the **Initial Minimum Instance Count** value for the scheduled period.

    To define a schedule, complete the following steps.
 You can define multiple schedules.